basecamp/policies/refund/index.md

+---
+title: Refund policy
+description: "Bad refund policies are infuriating.
+We never want our customers to feel that way, so our refund policy is simple: If you're ever unhappy with our products for any reason, we'll take care of you."
+layout: sheet
+---

 [support]: https://basecamp.com/support

 # A fair refund policy.

 Bad refund policies are infuriating.
 You feel like the company is just trying to rip you off.
-We never want our customers to feel that way, so our refund policy is simple: If you're ever unhappy with Basecamp, for any reason, just contact [our support team][support] and we'll take care of you.
+We never want our customers to feel that way, so our refund policy is simple: If you're ever unhappy with our products* for any reason, just contact [our support team][support] and we'll take care of you.

-## Examples of full refunds we&rsquo;d grant.
+## Examples of full refunds we’d grant.

-* If you were just charged for your next month of Basecamp, but you meant to cancel, we&rsquo;re happy to refund that extra charge.
+* If you were just charged for your next month of service but you meant to cancel, we’re happy to refund that extra charge.
-* If you forgot to cancel Basecamp a couple months ago, and you haven&rsquo;t used Basecamp since then, we&rsquo;ll give you a full refund for a few back months.
+* If you forgot to cancel your account a couple months ago and you haven’t used Basecamp since then, we’ll give you a full refund for a few back months.
 No problem.
-* If you tried Basecamp for a couple months, and you just weren&rsquo;t happy with it, you can have your money back.
+* If you tried one of our products for a couple months and you just weren’t happy with it, you can have your money back.

-## Examples of partial refunds or credits we&rsquo;d grant.
+## Examples of partial refunds or credits we’d grant.

-* If you forgot to cancel Basecamp a year ago, and there&rsquo;s been activity on your account since then, we&rsquo;ll review your account usage and figure out a partial refund based on how many months you used it.
+* If you forgot to cancel your account a year ago, and there’s been activity on your account since then, we’ll review your account usage and figure out a partial refund based on how many months you used it.
-* If you upgraded your account a few months ago to a higher plan, but you didn&rsquo;t end up using the extra features, projects, or storage space, although you did keep using Basecamp in general, we&rsquo;d consider applying a prorated credit towards future months.
+* If you upgraded your account a few months ago to a higher plan and kept using it in general but you didn’t end up using the extra features, projects, or storage space, we’d consider applying a prorated credit towards future months.
-* If we had extended downtime (multiple hours in a day, or multiple days in a month) or you emailed customer service and it took multiple days to get back to you, we&rsquo;d issue a partial credit to your account.
+* If we had extended downtime (multiple hours in a day, or multiple days in a month) or you emailed customer service and it took multiple days to get back to you, we’d issue a partial credit to your account.

 ## Get in touch

 At the end of the day, nearly everything on the edges comes down to a case-by-case basis.
-[Send us a note][support], tell us what's up, and we'll work with you to make sure you&rsquo;re happy.
+[Send us a note][support], tell us what's up, and we'll work with you to make sure you’re happy.

+**This policy applies to any product created and owned by Basecamp, LLC.
+That includes Basecamp (any version), HEY, Highrise, Campfire, Backpack, Writeboard, and Ta-da List.
+There are some nuances with HEY because its subscriptions are on an annual basis only.
+For more details, please visit [hey.com/policies/refunds/hey](hey.com/policies/refunds/hey/index.md).*